brianleixia/BiverWordle/README.md

-# BiverWordle: A Visualization System for Analyzing Stock Market Sentiments in Financial Text Forums
+# BiverWordle: A Visualization System for Visualizing Stock Market Sentiment with Financial Text Data and Trends

 ## Overview